Dental practices cannot afford to leave practice analytics behind. Here are the top 10 dental KPIs to track for your practice’s growth.

-The core philosophy behind tracking KPIs at a dental practice is simple and straightforward.
+The core philosophy behind tracking dental KPIs is simple and straightforward.
 You get to improve only what you measure.

-This includes treatment fees and the decision on increasing or decreasing fees, tracking and reducing canceled appointments and no-shows, monitoring the effectiveness of plan presentations, and calculating the revenue generated from each category of treatment.
+This includes the decision on increasing or decreasing treatment fees, tracking and reducing canceled appointments and no-shows, monitoring the effectiveness of treatment plan presentations and calculating the revenue generated from each treatment category.
 Moreover, KPIs can help you improve the efficiency of collections and clinical operations, reduce overheads and monitor patient growth.

-The number of new patients is a crucial metric that needs to be tracked.
+The number of new patients is a crucial metric to be tracked.
 With that said, this KPI is more than just the sum of total patient visits.
-Tracking new patient intake helps you calculate a target for each specialty offered at your practice.
-For instance, a model of new patient calculation could indicate 75% of production from the dentist and 25% by the hygiene department.
+Tracking new patient intake helps you calculate a target for each specialty your practice offers.

 The other end of the KPI spectrum measures patient attrition.
-Every practice wants to reduce their attrition rates and drive the percentage share for new patients.
-While there is no way to completely avoid attrition, monitoring this KPI provides you with insights into the strategies you currently have in place at your practice.
+Every practice wants to reduce its attrition rates and drive the percentage share for new patients.
+While there is no way to avoid attrition altogether, monitoring this KPI provides insights into the strategies you currently have in place at your practice.
 Some of the metrics you can track to keep patient attrition in check include:

 Schedule utilization, along with the average production per patient, demonstrates the financial worth of a patient to your practice.
 Potentially, you can maximize the opportunities from each patient visit by increasing the number of whitening cases, adding a periodontal diagnostic program, or implementing a new service such as sleep apnea treatment.

-On average, one-third of all practice revenue comes from reappointments or recare.
+On average, one-third of all practice revenue comes from reappointments or re-care.
 Hence, measuring this KPI becomes crucial.
-This helps you compare the percentage of patient acquisition vs retention for your practice.
-There are instances when a practice experience limited growth despite a steady inflow of new patients.
-Such a situation is commonly referred to as a “leaky boat”.
+This helps you compare the percentage of patient acquisition vs. retention for your practice.
+There are instances when a practice experiences limited growth despite a steady inflow of new patients.
+Such a situation is commonly referred to as a “leaky boat.”

 Broken appointments are the rates of patient no-shows and cancellations.
-Practices that don’t have a good grasp on cancellations and no-shows, or that don’t have a system in place to minimize broken appointments often struggle with profitability.
+Practices that don’t have a good grasp on cancellations and no-shows or that don’t have a system to minimize broken appointments often struggle with profitability.

-Subsequently, this KPI also lets you measure the effectiveness of actions that are implemented to reduce patient no-shows and cancellations.
+Subsequently, this KPI lets you measure the effectiveness of implemented actions to reduce patient no-shows and cancellations.
 This includes monitoring how quickly your schedules are filled up, the pace of follow-ups and appointment reminders, and the effectiveness of including payment options while setting up appointments.

-Case acceptance rates, while being a vital KPI to measure production, also helps you determine the effectiveness of your plan presentations.
-Case acceptance rates are considered to be the most variable KPIs in dental practices.
+Case acceptance rates, while being a vital KPI to measure production, also help you determine the effectiveness of your plan presentations.
+Case acceptance rates are considered the most variable KPIs in dental practices.
 It is important to set targets for case acceptance that reflects the type and complexity of treatments.
-For instance, a 90% target for single-tooth procedures is acceptable while this figure could be lower for more complex treatment procedures.
+For instance, a 90% target for single-tooth procedures is acceptable, while this figure could be lower for more complex treatment procedures.

 Collection rates are a powerful KPI and can ultimately make or break the cash flow and income at a practice.
 An average practice forfeits around 9% of its yearly production to uncollected insurance revenue.
 This accounts for the average annual revenue lost to uncollected insurance benefits to around $135000.
-The dimensions within this KPI include Over the counter collections (OTCs), AR status, and aging followed by outstanding claim status.
+The dimensions within this KPI include over-the-counter collections (OTCs), AR status, aging, and outstanding claim status.